Billiam/awesome-ironsworn/README.md

 * From the [Ironsworn Discord](https://discord.gg/8bRuZwK)
   * Eldersworn - A Cthulhu Mythos hack
   * Dungeonsworn - Ironsworn with an Old School Renaissance flavor
-  * Witchstorm - Fantasy supplement that brings a framework for a more casual casting of magi
+  * Witchstorm - Fantasy supplement that brings a framework for a more casual casting of magic

 ## Contribute